amynic/love-island-project/README.md

 # Are you Love Island's "Type on Paper": The Technical Story

+We have manually gathered data for the popular UK TV show Love Island and have been providing analytical insights in both the historical and current dataset.

 Check out the analytical findings expressed within the articles below:
 * [Are you Love Island's "Type on Paper"?](https://medium.com/@amynic/are-you-love-islands-type-on-paper-2549d94a110f)
 * ['Grafting' Love Island Data: Analysing the stories behind the TV Show](https://medium.com/@amynic/grafting-love-island-data-analysing-the-stories-behind-the-tv-show-ae6e7ae337e1)